-It wasn’t long before the three of us were enjoying Uncle Bob’s bacon, fried up with stewed tomatoes and onions – my favourite breakfast.
+It wasn’t long before the three of us were enjoying Uncle Bob’s bacon, fried up with stewed tomatoes and onions – my favorite breakfast.

-Jeb continued, “They’re not too bad, if you take the seeds out.”
+“They’re not too bad, if you take the seeds out.

 Soon we were sitting on the back of the flatbed nursing a couple of crates of eggs, and before you knew it, we were standing on the sidewalk at the far end of town, right in front of the school-house.

-I replied, “School don’t start for another week, so there probably ain’t no-one here, but I’m sure we’ll find at least one of the teachers at the co-op, farther down.”
+“School don’t start for another week, so there probably ain’t no-one here, but I’m sure we’ll find someone at the co-op, farther down.”